Ukraine targets Russian soldiers accused of threatening nuclear plant

 As fighting continued, more ships carrying Ukrainian grain left or prepared to do so as part of a late July deal aimed at easing a global food crisis.

-An Ethiopia-bound cargo, the first since Russia's invasion of Ukraine, was getting ready to leave in the coming days, while sources said the first grain ship to leave Ukraine under a UN deal was nearing Syria.
+Ethiopia-bound cargo, the first since Russia's invasion of Ukraine, was preparing to leave in the coming days, while sources said the first grain ship to leave Ukraine under a UN deal was nearing Syria.

+"This is the beginning of what we hope is normal operations for the hungry people of the world."

+The relief agency bought more than 800,000 tonnes of grain in Ukraine last year.

-Kyiv has said for weeks it is planning a counteroffensive to recapture Zaporizhzhia and neighbouring Kherson provinces, the largest part of the territory Russia seized after its Feb.
-24 invasion and still in Russian hands.
+Kyiv has said for weeks that it is planning a counter-offensive to recapture Zaporizhzhia province and neighbouring Kherson.

-Russia's priority over the past week has likely been to reorient units to strengthen its campaign in southern Ukraine, British military intelligence said on Sunday (Aug 14).
+Russia's priority over the past week has likely been to reorient units to strengthen its campaign in southern Ukraine, British military intelligence said yesterday.

 Russian-backed forces of the self-proclaimed Donetsk People's Republic in the eastern region of Donbas continued assaults to the north of Donetsk city, the British Defence Ministry said in its daily intelligence bulletin on Twitter.

-Ukraine's military command said early on Sunday that Russian soldiers had continued, unsuccessfully, to attack Ukrainian positions near Avdiivka, which since 2014 has become one of the outposts of Ukrainian forces near Donetsk.
+Ukraine's military command said early yesterday that Russian soldiers had continued, unsuccessfully, to attack Ukrainian positions near Avdiivka, which since 2014 has become one of the outposts of Ukrainian forces near Donetsk.

 Russia, in a daily briefing, said it had taken control of Udy, a village in the eastern Kharkiv region, which is under continual shelling by Russian forces.